b-hemanth/my_page/content/post/Post_1.md

 ---
 title: 'Chowkidar Campaign: What is the Twitter Sentiment?'
-author: Hemanth Bharatha Chakravarthy
+author: "Hemanth Bharatha Chakravarthy"
 date: '2019-03-21'
 slug: modi-what-is-the-twitter-sentiment
-categories:
-  - R
 tags:
 - 2019 Elections
 - Democracy
 - Indian Elections
 - Lok Sabha Elections
 - Modi
 - plot
 - R Markdown
 - Rahul Gandhi
 - regression
 - Twitter
 - India
+categories: R
 ---

 ## Analysis of Twitter Reactions to the BJP's #Chowkidar Campaign
 I analyze a mixed sample of the most popular and most recent **one hundred and eight thousand tweets** in English from the last three days (as of 20 March, 2019, 10:07 pm EST) on the Bharatiya Janata Party's #MainBhiChowkidar campaign.

 <img src="1_wordcloud.png" alt="Wordcloud" align="middle" width=60%>

 ## Sentiment Analysis: Were the Tweets Positive or Negative?